charliewang95/plm/README.md

 ## To deploy on Servers

-__ Note: Mongodb is alreayd running on servers as a service.
+__ Note: Mongodb is already running on servers as a service.
 This means you do not need to run mongodb separately when you want to start the server__

 ### Test Server

-* Go to ~/../plm by running `cd ~/../pcm`, then run `sudo npm run start-https`.
+* On the test server shell, go to ~/../plm by running `cd ~/../pcm`, then run `sudo npm run start-https`.
 To view the content, go to https://real-producers-test.colab.duke.edu in your browser

 ### Production server